iKebb/Project05_NLP/README.md

 ## Project Description

-The dataset given was pretty clean, mosrtly balanced labels and with no further problems more than a single BOM value.
-No clean needed after this also as featuring.
+The dataset given was pretty noisy, has mostly balanced labels and with no further problems more than a single BOM value.
+Not much clean needed for this.
+We also do some feature engineering.

 Our project has tested different models: